 # 5: Chat 💬

-To build a marketplace website with a great communication system between sellers and buyers, the chat is what you might want to add in the first place.
+To build a marketplace website with a great communication system between sellers and buyers, a chat function is worth adding.

 Technically, chatting systems are mostly similar.
-You can calmly leave this one simple since chat here will work only as a place for communicating.
+You can calmly leave this one simple since a chat will serve here only as a place for communicating.

-It’s not necessary to make it entertaining so you don’t have to worry about adding stickers, in-website emojis, gifs, etc.
+It’s not necessary to make this feature entertaining, so you don’t have to worry about adding stickers, in-website emojis, gifs, etc.

-However, we’d recommend you to make sure that it’s not possible to make an agreement outside of your app since it can be a loss for your revenue and for your customers’ safety.
+However, we’d recommend you to make sure that it’s not possible to make an agreement outside of your app for your customers’ safety and since it can be a loss of revenue for you as well.